mbwong/mbwong.github.com/_posts/2013-01-12-how-to-make-money-from-big-data.md

 ---
 tags: data business
-title: How to make money from Big Data
+title: Making money from Big Data
 layout: post
 ---

-#How to make money from Big Data
+#Making money from Big Data

 When I first started writing this blog, the hype around [Big Data][bd] was just [beginning][gtrends].
 This time last year, McKinsey Global Institute had just published [a report on Big Data][mgi].
 Now, almost every day the HBR blog has an article about Big Data.
 Everybody recognizes that a massive amount of data is available to us.
 It's become mundane to say, Big Data will transform and electrify the world.